Martinomagnifico/reveal.js-fsfx/README.md

 ## Setup

 ### JavaScript

-The FsFx plugin has been written for Reveal.js version 4.

 There are two JavaScript files for FsFx, a regular one, `fsfx.js`, and a module one, `fsfx.esm.js`.
 You only need one of them: